 Certified as a mediator and arbitrator, Anji Foster has resolved and adjudicated over 500 disputes involving patent infringement/validity, licensing, commercial and business disputes, breach of contract and negligence actions, employment discrimination claims, trade secret theft, trademark and copyright infringement disputes.

-She is a member of numerous alternative dispute resolution panels including the Commercial and Large Complex Case mediation and arbitration rosters of the American Arbitration Association (AAA), the Panel of Distinguished Neutrals of the Institute for Conflict Resolution & Prevention (CPR), the World Intellectual Property Organization (WIPO), a Financial Industry Regulatory Authority (FINRA), and the International Centre for Dispute Resolution (ICDR).
+She is a member of numerous alternative dispute resolution panels including the Commercial and Large Complex Case mediation and arbitration rosters of the American Arbitration Association (AAA), the Panel of Distinguished Neutrals of the Institute for Conflict Resolution & Prevention (CPR), the World Intellectual Property Organization (WIPO), Financial Industry Regulatory Authority (FINRA), and the International Centre for Dispute Resolution (ICDR).
+She serves on the AAA’s Council and is the immediate past chair of the Dispute Resolution Section of the New Jersey State Bar Association.

 Trained both as a scientist and an attorney, Anji has litigated various intellectual property and complex commercial matters including complex contract & licensing disputes, patent, trademark and copyright infringements, and Hatch-Waxman litigation in federal court.
 She has prosecuted patents and rendered freedom-to-operate, validity and patentability opinions in a broad spectrum of technologies from life sciences to mechanical devices.
 She has negotiated and defended license agreements for complex commercial, entertainment and intellectual property matters.